Protection of personal data (GDPR)

 Do I need to report processing of personal data?

-Do you process personal data or do you intend to process personal data?
-You do not need to report this to the Dutch Data Protection Authority (Dutch DPA, Autoriteit Persoonsgegevens).
+You do not need to report processing of personal data.
 However, in some cases you are required to appoint a Data Protection Officer (DPO or Functionaris gegevensbescherming, FG).
 A DPO monitors how personal data is processed and informs and advises employees about their obligations regarding data processing.
-A DPO is also the contact person for the Dutch DPA.
+A DPO is also the contact person for the Dutch Data Protection Authority (DUtch DPA, Autoriteit Persoonsgegevens).

 This webpage is part of an EU quality network